fankandin/AutoAdmin-Yii-Extension/ReadMe.md

 #### foreign
 For values from other tables which are linked with the field through a foreign key (you may use virtual connection like as in MyISAM).

+###Spatial field types
+You can manage spatial SQL data in AutoAdmin after installing [the AutoAdminGIS extension](http://www.yiiframework.com/extension/autoadmingis).
+After that the following field types will be accessible: *gispoint*, *gislinestring*, *gispolygon*.
+For more information see [AutoAdminGIS page](http://www.yiiframework.com/extension/autoadmingis).

+###Custom field types
+AudoAdmin is an extendable system.
+Particularly you can create your own field types by programming classes that implement *AAIField* interface.

+Complicated content-management tasks may require complex logic custom fields need.
+In that case you can create a subextension for AutoAdmin.
+An example of such development is [the AutoAdminGIS extension](http://www.yiiframework.com/extension/autoadmingis).

 ##Supported languages
 English, russian.